ds-wizard/guide/docs/application/administration/settings/system/authentication.rst

 External
 ========

-Using these settings we can add **OpenID Services** to allow logging into the DSW instance via external identity provider.
+Using these settings we can add **OpenID Services** to allow logging into the |project_name| instance via external identity provider.
 First, press :guilabel:`Add` and fill **ID** of the service (use only lowercase alphanumeric characters or dash symbols).
 Then, we should prepare the client application on the side of OpenID service:

 *  Use **Callback URL** (and optionally **Logout URL**) to create the client
 *  Obtain **Client ID** and **Client Secret**